Challenges Of Lifestyle, Love, Mountain Climbing, & Writing

 Now, I am an active University Of The Third Age (U3A) member, playing table tennis and chess.
 And I’m addicted to creative writing and the joy it brings to readers.

-My full autobiography is in two companion volumes of memoir: 'Yeti Seeks Mate' (general life); and 'English, Solitaire, Cowboy, Cuckoo. . .' (specific adventures).
+My full autobiography is in two, strange-but-true, companion volumes of memoir: 'Yeti Seeks Mate' (general life); and 'English, Solitaire, Cowboy, Cuckoo. . .' (specific adventures).